ARM-software/abi-aa/design-documents/elf64-loadable-unit-marking-rationale.rst

 To permit an ELF loader to reason about feature compatibility and take extra actions as a result of features some additional metadata must be recorded in the ELF file.
-This document will use the team ELF loadable-unit marking scheme to describe the metadata.
+This document will use the term ELF loadable-unit marking scheme to describe the metadata.

 Design Goals